ClickCease

 spiders

 If the idea of spiders in Utah makes your skin crawl, you’re not alone.
-Spiders are not only creepy, they can be dangerous as well.
+While most are harmless, a few species can pose risks, especially to young children, older adults, and those with weakened immune systems.

 Hobo Spider

-The hobo spider is common in Utah and unfortunately likes to come inside.
+The hobo spider is common in Utah and frequently enters homes seeking shelter.

 Yellow Sac Spider